Tea Gardens Primary School celebrates Ruby Anniversary

 - Crockery, utensils, servers and glassware need to be checked and re-stocked if necessary.

 - Advertising locations to be decided, flyers printed and put up.

 - Event location selected and booked.

 The popularity of the event, along with the sentiments attached to this yearly event makes it a ‘looked forward to’ event in the Easter holidays.
-Secret of success lies in planning – a to do list, a handover from previous committee, and a dedicated team of volunteers.
+The secret of success lies in planning – a to-do list, a handover from the previous committee, and a dedicated team of volunteers.

 Q : How popular is this fundraiser in terms of community connection and engagement, and funds raised to efforts put in?

 The popularity of the event lies in the fact that there is total community engagement, and because it has been running for 40 years, its name speaks for itself.
 The funds raised are sometimes a big surprise.
 The fact that they advertise everywhere – from high-end corporate offices to boutiques stores, real estate agent windows, caravan parks and from posh art galleries to their very own classrooms makes this a pure advertising campaign paying off.

 The efforts to make this event ‘happen’ from inception to execution and everything in between is huge and the payoffs are high as well, however, the community engagement is highest.

 Q : Do you think the longevity of this event is due to its popularity, the sentimental value of the event or funds raised?

 The longevity of the event was purely because of sentiments, the popularity of the event and tradition.